 So, you may be wondering why I decided to present this on a modified clock face rather than the standard columnar way that we normally present time.
 First, the “heat” of heat maps is normally mapped over something the way it actually appears.
 For instance, website heat maps display the relevant information over the way the site is presented to the reader.
-More importantly, though, I like to think about time in its natural, circular state, since I get a better overview of the relatedness of yesterday’s activities to my state today.
+More important, though, I like to think about time in its natural, circular state since I get a better overview of the relatedness of yesterday’s activities to my state today.
 Lastly, it takes up less space to get the information across once you understand the paradigm.

-- Why do I have more productive capacity at some times than others?
+1. Why do I have more productive capacity at some times than others?

-- How can I move from one level to the next?
+2. How can I move from one level to the next?

-What I’ve noticed is that I usually can only shift up one level.
+What I’ve noticed is that I usually can shift up only one level.
 For instance, I can’t get myself to go from yellow to red, although I can easily go from red to yellow.
 (Apparently productive capacity is like heat: it goes from hot to cold pretty easily, but it takes a lot more effort to go from cold to hot.)
-But, moving from yellow to orange is a pretty good increase in productivity, so even making that change is worthwhile.
+But moving from yellow to orange is a pretty good increase in productivity, so even making that change is worthwhile.

-2. Drink roughly 8 oz of water an hour.
+- Drink roughly 8 oz of water an hour.

-3. Coordinate with my wife so that she knows I’ll not be up for going out for lunch and will probably just grab something quick.
+- Coordinate with my wife so that she knows I’ll not be up for going out for lunch and will probably just grab something quick.

-6. Stretch or walk for about five-ten minutes.
+Stretch or walk for 5-10 minutes.

-8. Continue to drink 8 oz of water an hour.
+- Continue to drink 8 oz of water an hour.

 I told you it was relatively simple, didn’t I?
 It works because it preempts all of the things that make me naturally downshift.